DANCE-Lab/DANCE-Wiki/docs/fnirs_protocols/fnirs_protocols.md

 3. Ensure that you have completed the required [HIPAA and CITI trainings](https://dance-lab.github.io/DANCE-Management/docs/undergrad_ras/onboarding/) necessary to work with participants and access data

-Once you complete this course and pass a practical examination, you will be able to collect fNIRS data independently!
+Once you learn the fNRIS operating procedures and pass a practical examination, you will be able to collect fNIRS data independently!
 RAs working with participants on studies will also need to be trained in obtaining informed consent and administering cognitive tasks.
-These modules will guide you through the at-home portion of fNIRS training.
+These pages will guide you through the at-home portion of fNIRS training.
 The second half of the training will take place in person at the DANCE Lab, where you will get hands-on experience working with the fNIRS equipment (these practical sessions will be recorded and posted to canvas).
 You are also expected to make time to come into the lab and practice each step of the data collection protocol, from head measuring to cap cleaning, in addition to the practical sessions.
 Once you have completed training you will schedule a 30-minute block to be evaluated on your fNIRS administration.
 You will be graded based on [this rubric](https://docs.google.com/document/d/1pkP81NdA28miadirNdQlSYtA4JvxsitJlXVzzJpVgFM/edit?usp=sharing).

 ## Introductory Videos